-The AIR CTI is a Central Tire Inflation System that enables the Transport Driver to Inflate and Deflate the Tires of the Vehicle from within the Cabin As easily as turning a Control Knob, whilst the Vehicle is still in motion.
+The AIR CTI is a Central Tyre Inflation System that enables the Transport Driver to Inflate and Deflate the Tyres of the Vehicle from within the Cabin As easily as pushing a button, whilst the Vehicle is still in motion.

 How does it Work?

 The Central Tyre Inflation System is designed to give you maximum tyre contact with the roadway to maximize you're use of the Tyre Tread to achieve optimum Traction and Braking in all conditions.

 Will a Large Air Loss Affect my Brake System?

 No. Every AIR CTI system uses a pressure protection valve (priority valve, hold back valve) to provide priority to the braking system.
 The system must be above 75 psi before air is used.

 Is AIR CTI Beneficial in Sand, Stone, Mud or Gravel as well as Bitumen?

 Yes.
 The AIR CTI Central Tyre Inflation System enables the Driver to Inflate and Deflate the Tyres of the Vehicle to compensate for the load and the road.
 Different Tyre pressures are used when the vehicle is loaded or empty, as well as for the different compounds of the road in dry and wet conditions.
 We refer to manufacturers Tyre Pressure Tables to enable up to date information on these recommended Pressure levels.

 Central Tyre Inflation Systems have been used by Armies world wide since the 1940's, and has been used by both Military and Civilian workforces in many road conditions, including Rough, Muddy, Sandy and Gravel roads, and in wet and dry conditions in all Terrains.